shawnmusgrave/farak-dookhan/_posts/2018-01-30-cpcs_v_ago_referred_sjc.md

 The parties [filed motions in December](https://shawnmusgrave.github.io/farak-dookhan/documents/farak/farak-documents.html#cpcs-ago-dec2017-reserve-report-working-groups) as to reserving and reporting the case to the full court:

-- In a joint submission, all eleven district attorneys argued that "it is unnecessary to report *any* questions to the Full Court." in light of the Dookhan scandal protocol established in *Bridgeman II*.
+- In a joint submission, all eleven district attorneys argued that "it is unnecessary to report *any* questions to the Full Court" in light of the Dookhan scandal protocol established in *Bridgeman II*.
+Further, they argued that the criminal justice system "is already designed with sufficient safeguards to guard against misconduct," including case law, the rules of criminal procedure, and professional conduct codes.
+"Simply put, there is no need for this Court to report a question as to whether the Full Court needs to fashion a prophylactic rule or standing order for future cases," their submission concluded.

 - The Committee for Public Counsel Services and American Civil Liberties Union of Massachusetts proposed two questions:
 	1. Which Farak-related convictions should be dismissed with prejudice?